sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

 ## Tier Definitions
 Duration: 20

-Each time a user performs an operation, Sigma evaluates where the data is retrieved from in order to populate a Workbook's tables, charts, pivots, and other elements.
+Each time a Sigma user performs an operation, Sigma evaluates where the data is retrieved from in order to populate a Workbook's tables, charts, pivots, and other elements.

 To perform these calculations as quickly as possible, data operations (calculations) are attempted at various tiers.

 Decisions are made based on where the requested data can be provided to the user most rapidly and at the lowest cost.

 The image below illustrates where the query logic occurs, displayed in three "lanes".
-Each item is numbered so that we can use the subsequent numbered list to describe each one.
+The items are numbered to correspond with detailed explanations in the subsequent list.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> The numbers DO NOT imply an order of operations.
 We will discuss that in the next section when we explore a typical query workflow.